-Blackthorn Cottage is part of a 'clachan' or cluster of traditional stone-built dwellings which were built in the 17th century as part of a hill-farm.
-They are surrounded by the small mountains of Slievemoyle and Castlemahon and have spectacular views over this part of County Down and across the Irish Sea to the Isle of Man.
+Blackthorn Cottage is part of a 'clachan' or cluster of 4 traditional stone dwellings built in the 17th century as part of a hill-farm - which once belonged to Lord Bangor of Castle Ward.
+Set between the small mountains of Slievemoyle and Castlemahon, they there are spectacular views across the County Down coastline to the Narrows - the entrance to Strangford Lough - the Irish Sea and the Isle of Man.

-This cottage shares a grassed garden area with Mill Cottage next door, and has its own balcony/patio, dedicated driveway and parking spaces and access to 56 acres of hillside.
+This cottage shares a lawned garden area with Mill Cottage next door, and has its own balcony/patio, dedicated driveway and parking spaces.

-There are way-marked trails to follow.
-Maps are provided, or you can ask us for directions - we are always happy to help!
+There are way-marked trails around our farm for your to follow - starting at the front door!
+Walking boots or strong shoes are advised.
+We leave maps in the cottage - or you can ask us about the best routes - we are always happy to help!

 Rate includes: electricity and oil central heating.

-Bed linen, bath towels ( not beach towels) and starter pack of kitchen and bathroom basics provided.
+Bed linen, bath towels ( not beach towels) and starter pack of kitchen and bathroom essentials provided.

 A starter supply of logs is provided - more can be purchased on site.